jetbrains-academy/flask-app-course/Building the Gateway Application/Add a Dockerfile and requirements.txt/task.md

-No tests so far :(
+## Add Dockerfile and requirements.txt

+### Task
-Task: Add files necessary for running gateway app as a Docker container
+Add files necessary for running gateway app as a Docker container

 <div class="hint">